The user that is the owner of the account and in charge of billing. The admin has complete access to all account

 Schedule templates allow you to create a daily or weekly schedule that is reusable.
 If your schedules are very similar from day to day or week to week, use a template to save time and avoid creating schedules from scratch.
 See Using Schedule Templates.

-Page in the When I Work web app where supervisors, managers, and the account holder build the schedule.
+Page in the When I Work web app where supervisors, managers, and the admin build the schedule.
 See Scheduler Reference Guide.

 When I Work product that streamlines the schedule building and distribution process.
 See Setting Up Scheduling for Your Business.

 A time period during which an employee works at your business.
 See Scheduling Basics.

 A verification measure that helps managers and supervisors know whether users have seen their scheduled shifts.
 See Using Shift Confirmation.

-If an employee is unable to work an assigned shift, a supervisor or manager can offer the shift to other qualified employees.
+If an employee is unable to work an assigned shift, a supervisor or manager can offer the shift to other eligible employees.
 The first employee to accept the offer is automatically assigned to work the shift.
 See Finding a Replacement for a Shift.

-Shift templates (formerly called shift blocks) save you time when you need to schedule shifts that have a consistent start and end time.
+Shift templates save you time when you need to schedule shifts that have a consistent start and end time.
 Instead of manually entering in custom shifts details one-by-one, shift templates allow you to schedule a shift quickly and easily.
-See Creating, Modifying, and Deleting Shift Templates.
+See Creating and Managing Shift Templates.

 If an employee cannot work a part of an assigned shift, the employee can split the shift and then swap or drop the shorter, conflicting shift.
 See Split Shifts.

-If an employee is unable to work an assigned shift, the employee can trade shifts by initiating a swap request that offers the shift to qualified and available coworkers.
+If an employee is unable to work an assigned shift, the employee can trade shifts by initiating a swap request that offers the shift to eligible coworkers.
 If one of the coworkers accepts the request, the employees trade shifts.
 See Swapping and Dropping Shifts.

-Feature that allows supervisors, managers, and account holders to send text messages to their employees.
+Feature that allows supervisors, managers, and admins to send text messages to their employees.
 See Sending Group Emails and Text Messages.

 Time off request